paritytech/polkadot/roadmap/implementers-guide/src/node/utility/candidate-validation.md

 load on the machine, this can potentially lead to disputes where some validators successfuly execute a PVF and others don't.

-One mitigation we have in place is a more lenient timeout for preparation during execution than during pre-checking.
+One dispute mitigation we have in place is a more lenient timeout for preparation during execution than during pre-checking.
 The rationale is that the PVF has already passed pre-checking, so we know it should be valid, and we allow it to take longer than expected, as this is likely due to an issue with the machine and not the PVF.

+#### CPU clock timeouts

+Another timeout-related mitigation we employ is to measure the time taken by jobs using CPU time, rather than wall clock time.
+This is because the CPU time of a process is less variable under different system conditions.
+When the overall system is under heavy load, the wall clock time of a job is affected more than the CPU time.

 [CVM]: ../../types/overseer-protocol.md#validationrequesttype